 Before I went on this trip, I thought Mt.
 Siguniang must be a place for climbers.
 I only liked hiking for a day of about 30,000 steps which was tiring enough.
-Stargazing on the top of the mountain at night under the cold wind was no fun to me.
+Stargazing on the snowy top of the mountain at night under the cold wind was no fun to me.
 I didn’t really wanna go to Mt.
 Siguniang though it was in my initial plan.
 Because the Dien Bien girl didn’t intend go climbing alone, and I didn’t know how to see pandas in Wolong, I decided to give Mt.
 Siguniang a try in the end.
-Turned out this world heritage had several valleys and was worth giving a try.
+Turned out this world heritage had several valleys and was worth seeing.

 The highest place of my journey: somewhere near 3,700m beside a waterfall.

 I met a forest keeper on the hike (first I thought he was a traveler), and after chatting for a while, he told me my Chinese was good.
 I also felt at ease with my ability to converse for more than just 1 or 2 sentences asking for direction.

 After the boardwalk, there was a muddy trek because of the continuous rain from yesterday.
-I decided to wait for others at the roadside stop, enjoyed my 10-yuan hot milk tea to keep me warm, and looked at other hikers chatting.
+I decided to wait for others at the roadside stop, enjoyed my 10-yuan hot milk tea to keep me warm, and looked at other hikers chatting and eating barbecued food.
 I also helped a couple bargaining for their horse ride because their kids seemed to be worn out.
 Turned out their horses just went down halfway instead.

-On the way out, I entered the monastery near the gate which I couldn’t get in in the morning because it was too soon.
+On the way out, I entered the monastery near the gate which I couldn’t get in in the morning because it was closed then.

 I thought I’d go to 2 valleys today, but Changpinggou (Changping Valley) turned out to be so long a hike.

-When I was back to the hostel in the afternoon, I was also trying to ask for the bus to Chengdu with the bosslady, and she said there were 3 buses tomorrow.
+When I was back to the hostel in the afternoon, I was also trying to ask for the bus to Chengdu with the owner, and she said there were 3 buses tomorrow.
 I’d like to take the noon one.

 Later, I bought more milk teas in a grocery store.
 1 cup cost only 4 yuans.